 Other foods depend on how much you understand you own anxiety.
 If you have panic attacks, you may want to avoid coffee, because coffee can increase your heart rate and trigger an attack.
 But if you have more general anxiety, coffee may actually be beneficial.
 Many find that caffeine (in low quantities, of course), can actually reduce stress and improve mood.

-If you're not sure, take our 7 minute anxiety test to get a snapshot of your own anxiety.
+If you're not sure, take our free 7 minute anxiety test to get a snapshot of your own anxiety.

 Seven Foods that Cure Anxiety